coderextreme/HAnimDecoratorAssembly/README.md

 # Required inputs (Provided by you), documentation pending.

-lily_73/lily_73.gltf (as exported by Blender, be sure to include normals) lily_73/lily_73.x3d (as exported by Blender, be sure to include normals)
+./lily_73/blenderLily_notransrotbox.gltf (as exported by Blender, be sure to include normals) ./lily_73/blenderLily_notransrotbox.x3dv (as exported by Blender, be sure to include normals)

-./InputDir73/7_3 joint location.txt
+"./InputDir73/7_3 joint location.txt"
 ./InputDir73/7_3_WEIGHTS.txt

 Note that the first model I worked with there were "patchups" required to the .x3dv file at the last step.
 One is introduced, Shape, I think, the others are because the X3D and glTF have different DEF values for Coordinate and Normal.
 See patchup*.pl